liborty/TokenCrypt/README.md

 Option `-q` (`--quiet`) cancels the final report.
 Option `-v` (`--verbose`) adds details of compressing each file.
 Selecting  both options, contradictory as it may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not require any reports.

 Once a directory has been compressed and encrypted, it is on subsequent occasions possible to update the keys and outdir directories (the archive) with option `-u`.
-This will any new files and recode updated ones.
+This will add any new files and recode updated ones.
 Added new files are marked with a: and more recent existing files are updated (marked with u:).
-When the recursive option -r is in use, the same actions will be applied to subdirectories.
+When the recursive option -r is in use, the same actions will be applied to all subdirectories.
 Capital letters A,U denote these two operations when applied to whole directories.

 In order for the state of the new input directory and its archive to match again exactly one-to-one, an archive can be also cleaned up with option -c.
-Files no longer existing in indir will then be deleted (marked with d:) from the archive.
+Files no longer existing in indir will then be deleted from the archive (and marked with d:).
 With `-ruc` options, possibly whole directories can be deleted and marked with D:.

 Caution should be exercised when using the -c option, as any files that had been inadvertently deleted from indir will then be removed from the archive as well.
 For added safety, option `-c` is deliberately made explicit and separate from `-u`.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes anything from the archive.
-However, it will still overwrite existing files with their new, possibly erroneus, versions.
+However, it will still overwrite existing files with their new, possibly erroneous, versions.
 Beware that this can cause a loss of previously useful content.
 Of course, this is true in general, whenever changing any files by any means, anywhere.

-The most powerful mode of operation on a previously created archive (keydir outdir) is 'recurse-update-clean'.
+The most powerful mode of operation on a previously created archive (keydir outdir) is '-ruc' (recurse-update-clean).
 Options can be run together:

 ```bash
 ncrpt -ruc indir keydir outdir
 ```

-This will recursively update and clean the archive so that it is as if freshly created from the current state of indir but it runs much faster.
+This will recursively update and clean the archive so that it is as if freshly created from the current state of indir but, as it is incremental, it runs faster.
 This is convenient for backing up purposes.

 There is a vulnerability inherent in `ncrpt` creating directories.
 Specifically, specialist search engines sifting through the whole of the internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
-Using `expcrypt` below is more secure.
+Using `expcrypt` is therefore more secure for external storage.

 It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet.

 The only reason to ever prefer `ncrpt` over `expcrypt` is when there is a lot of frequent updating of bulky directories to be done.
-This is because `ncrpt`, working with the directories, does not have to recreate the entire archive, is not tied to sequential processing and does fully utilise all the host computer cores for overall faster parallel execution.
+This is because `ncrpt`, working with the directories, does not have to recreate the entire archive, is not tied to sequential processing and does thus fully utilise all the host computer cores for overall faster parallel execution.

+### Summary

-Summary: `ncrpt` (encrypt with vowels left out) speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
+`ncrpt` (encrypt with vowels left out) speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
 Also recursive archiving and subsequent archive maintenance.

 ### `expcrypt [options] indir keyfile outfile`

-Encrypt for export (expcrypt) works like `ncrpt` in the default 'create new archive' mode.
+Encrypt for export (`expcrypt`) works like `ncrpt` in the default 'create new archive' mode.
 Therefore,  the updating options `-u` and `-c` are no longer available here.
 All the other options are the same as in `ncrpt`.
 The most important difference is that instead of creating two recognisable output directories, `expcrypt` creates two output files that betray no similarities.
 They even differ in size.

-All the keys for the whole archive are now packed into one sequential keyfile, which replaces previous keydir.
-No filenames are any longer being duplicated or extra file extensions appended.
+All the keys for the whole archive are packed into one sequential keyfile, which replaces previous keydir.
+No filenames are being duplicated or extra file extensions appended.
 This is overall a cleaner solution.

 The total of nine different combinations of compressions can still be used, as before, depending on the input file and its compressibility properties.

 The compressed and encrypted files that used to go to outdir are now for convenience tarred together, also into a single file.
-If the individual filenames are confidential too, then this file should be encrypted once more.
+If the individual filenames are confidential too, then this file can be encrypted once more.

 There is a price to be paid in terms of the execution time.
-The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (those are fully exploited by `ncrpt`).
+The entire indir tree structure now has to be traversed sequentially, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).

 ### `impcrypt -[h][q][r][v] infile keyfile outdir`

-Import and decrypt (impcrypt) unpacks, decrypts and decompresses directories created by `ncrpt` or archive files created by `expcrypt`.
+Import and decrypt (`impcrypt`) unpacks, decrypts and decompresses directories created by `ncrpt`, as well as archive files created by `expcrypt`.
 Both of its first two input arguments must be directories or both must be files.
-Its operations are carried out in exactly the reverse order.
+Its operations are carried out in exactly inverse order.
 It reads from indir (or from a tar archive file) the encrypted files.
 It also reads their associated keys from `keydir` (or from keys archive file).
 Individual files in input directories are paired up by their names, so never rename an encrypted file, unless you rename its corresponding key file as well.
 The root filenames in both directories must match.
 Within archive files produced by `expcrypt`, this issue does not arise.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
 Please note that any strange types of system files or symbolic links might not be saved.
 Only genuine files that respond `true` to Bash `-f` test or genuine directories that respond `true` to `-d` test are saved.

-The following can be done:
+### Typical Usage

 * `expcrypt -r indir keyfile outfile`
 * upload `keyfile` and `outfile` to two different places on the internet